exx8/differential-diffusion/examples/gradio/gradio_example.md

 - Generate gradient mask on runtime.
 - Import the mask image.
 - Extract the depth image from the given image with [Intel/dpt-large](https://huggingface.co/Intel/dpt-large) model.
-- Brightness, contrast and image transform functionalities for the above mask images.
+- Brightness, contrast and image transform functionalities for the mask images.
 - Generate output with input image, positive and negative prompts, guidance scale, strength, number of inference steps parameters.

 ## Required Packages